equinor/data-science-template/README.md

    * setup.py - packages list

 You should commit all code changes to a new repository.
 The setup steps below can then be run to configure the environment on yours, or someone elses computer.

+The docs\process_documentation.md file should be completed phase by phase, and each phase result shall be submitted for review and approval before the project moves on to the next phase.
+This is to assist with the gathering of essential information required to deliver a correct and robust solution.

 ## Setup
 1. Install git and checkout the [git code repository]